Wilbertz/Data-Science-Blog/README.md

 # Understanding Seattle Airbnb Data
-The Ananconda notebook corresponding to a data science blog analyzing AirBnB data.
+The Ananconda notebook corresponding to a data science blog analyzing Airbnb data.

 ## Table of Contents